mdklatt/serial-python/doc/tutorial.md

 ### Compressed Data ###

 The `IStreamZlib` stream adaptor can be used to read any zlib-compressed data, including gzip files.
-Unlike the built-inin Python `gzip.GzipFile`, an `IStreamZlib` can handle streaming data such as network files:
+Unlike the built-in Python `gzip.GzipFile` class, an `IStreamZlib` can handle streaming data such as network files:

     from conxtextlib import closing